Apollo’s Fire in Chicago

 “As concert venues close, Apollo’s Fire lights a candle in Evanston…

 The performance was consistently engaging… the individual musicians brought exuberant dedication to their spotlit moments.”

 Three Faiths Connected through Music: “O Jerusalem!” with Apollo’s Fire

 Best 10 Albums of the Year – Chicago Tribune

 Music Critic John von Rhein Picks Apollo’s Fire’s “Sephardic Journey”

-Apollo’s Fire is grateful for the support and assistance of Chicago’s excellent early music groups, all of whom have helped promote the March 2020 concert:
+Apollo’s Fire is grateful for the support of Chicago’s early music community who have helped us launch this residency, including:

 Thank you also to these Chicago institutions who have helped Apollo’s Fire in various ways:

 The Paul M. Angell Family Foundation

 And we are grateful for assistance from Chicago’s vibrant interfaith community, including several synagogues and churches.